JakobKSvaneborg/gpaw/doc/devel/profiling.rst

 GPAW already has a lot of trace decorators added.

-To keep overhead minimum when not tracing,
-An environment variable called ``GPAW_TRACE`` has to be set to 1 in order to allow tracing.
-If ``GPAW_TRACE`` is not defined, or 0, the trace decorator will be identity, and now overhead will be added to function calls.
+To keep overhead minimum when not tracing, an environment variable called ``GPAW_TRACE`` has to be set to 1 in order to allow tracing.
+If ``GPAW_TRACE`` is not defined, or 0, the trace decorator will be identity, and no overhead will be added to function calls.

 In addition to setting the environment variable, one needs to use the ``global_timer`` of ``gpaw.new``.
 Below are two examples